vizdata-f21/project-1-the_scatterplots/README.md

 ## What is the relationship between spending per resident and park size in different U.S. regions and/or cities over time?

+### Introduction

+To answer our first question (above), we used the “parks” dataset and analyzed the relationship between the variables “spend\_per\_resident\_data”, “city”, “med\_park\_size\_data”, and “year”.
+We thought it’d very interesting to look into how the spending on parks varies across different cities and over the course of the last decade.
+We were also curious and wanted to analyze how spending per resident and park size varies across different regions/cities.
+Our group felt as though those were four of the most compelling variables in the dataset and we were all unsure of what the relationship would be between spending per resident and park size versus year and then region/city, so we were excited to create visualizations based upon those variables.

 ### Approach

 (1-2 paragraphs) Describe what types of plots you are going to make to